 Start creating invoices for your small business now with free invoice templates.

-You can use specialized software to automatically generate and send invoices.
+You can use specialized invoicing software to automatically generate and send invoices.
 As you grow your business, automated invoicing can help you save time and reduce costs.
 You can also use many automated invoicing platforms to help easily track your transactions, follow up about outstanding payments, and even help maintain compliance with certain payment regulations for businesses.

 This involves manually creating an invoice, then sending them to your buyer through email.
-While this option can be faster and easier than paper invoicing, it still isn't as efficient or scalable as automated invoicing.
+While this option can be faster and easier than old-school paper invoicing, it still isn't as efficient or scalable as automated invoicing.
 Email invoicing leaves more room for human error, for example, since you have to manually build each invoice and send reminders to customers who haven't paid.

 To learn more about the pros and cons of each option, check out this guide.